ballerina-platform/module-ballerinax-mssql/ballerina/Module.md

 );
 ```

-The sample below shows as `mssql:Clinet` using named parameters to pass the attributes since some parameters are skipped in the constructor.
+The sample below shows an `mssql:Client`, which uses named parameters to pass the attributes since some parameters are skipped in the constructor.
 Further, the [`mssql:Options`](https://docs.central.ballerina.io/ballerinax/mssql/latest/records/Options)
 property is passed to configure the SSL and login timeout properties in the MSSQL client.